Updated June 26, 2019 by Mike Stewart PREC

 Buying Your First Home Safely in Vancouver with Subject Clauses in the Contract of Purchase and Sale!

-In Episode 12, we discussed the expiry time and date on the Contract and Purchase and Sale.
-Today we talk safety.
+In Episode 12, we discussed the expiry time and date of a real estate offer.

 When it comes to buying a first home, Safety Comes First!